On Living in a Moral Sewer

 I could take the mainstream libertarian line, and say that corruption and the State are inseparable, and we cannot expect the first to vanish until the second also has vanished.
 I agree that the British State tries to do too many things.
 Many of these should be done by others.
 Many should not be done at all.
 PC Jarvis would have had less opportunity for corruption, given a much smaller and weaker state machinery.
 If true, though, this line is unhelpful.
 The State is unlikely to vanish in the foreseeable future.
 In the meantime, there is corruption.

 As an aside, I will add that the last time anyone who called himself a libertarian had political influence in this country, things were made worse than they were already.
 In 1989, I attended a private meeting in which Teresa Gorman explained the Thatcher Government’s plan for the contracting-out of local government services.
 With rising scorn, I dismissed the plan as a sure recipe for corruption—that councillors and local government officers would sell contracts to the highest bidder.
-That, or contracts would be given to people with funny handshakes.
+That, or contracts would be given by and to people with funny handshakes.
 The organiser of the meeting took me aside afterwards, and warned me never again to embarrass him or his grand friends.
 To do her justice, Mrs Gorman was not offended.
 On and off for the next ten years, she employed me as a ghost writer.
 She even paid me with greater promptness than was her custom.

 But I return to the main thread of my argument.
 I speak of a spreading stain of moral corruption.
 This is notoriously spreading from the top.
 Most people take their lead from those above them.
 When those in charge are honest and competent, those they direct will at least tend to honesty and competence.
 When people see that those who manage them are scoundrels, and that those who manage their managers are still greater scoundrels, they will themselves tend to dishonesty and incompetence.

-Why should PC Jarvis not have abused her powers, when there is no one in England who believes that David Kelly committed suicide in 2003?
+Why, she might have asked, should PC Jarvis not have abused her powers, when there is no one in England who believes that David Kelly committed suicide in 2003?
 Why should people not take bribes, when everyone knows that Members of Parliament are bribed and blackmailed by foreign intelligence agencies?
 Why should anyone behave justly in the state sector, when those set above him are generally incompetents with sticky hands?
-I could write at length about what I was told, and what I believe, about the agreement to that gave Hong Kong to Communist China.
+I could write at length about what I was told, and what I believe, about the agreement that gave Hong Kong to Communist China.
 I could write from personal authority about the awarding of the contract to run the National Lottery.
 I could ask how so many living politicians have become so rich.
 I could write about the sexual predations of dead politicians like Cyril Smith and Greville Janner and Leon Brittan.
 But this would turn an essay into a dissertation.
 I will only say that it has become a rebuttable presumption that anyone in public life is only there for money or sex or both.
 When someone is shown to be straight, the general response is incredulity.
 This does not excuse what PC Jarvis did.
 But it does explain how people of limited intelligence and a weak moral sense will behave when faced with temptation.

 Even so, there is something dispiriting and sordid about modern England, and the case of Kelly Jarvis is a good epitome of all that is rotten.
 I say above that we have still not reached the degraded level of other countries.
 Other things being equal, we are headed in that direction.